 The deeds system was the main way property ownership was recorded in New Zealand before the land titles system.
 There is a very small area of land remaining in the deeds system.

 A copy of the deed itself was held by the landowner, as their evidence of ownership, while the original was lodged and registered – LINZ still holds a (partial) set of these documents.

 Note, however, that the significant record of the land transaction is the entry in the Deeds Register.

 All deed registers and/or indexes are now held by Archives New Zealand.

-Records from the deed books can be only digitally copied, because of the size and fragility of the volumes, so you may need to view these in person, or pay for a digital copy of a specific page.
+Deeds indexes have been digitised and are viewable online.
+Deeds registers can be only digitally copied, because of the size and fragility of the volumes, so you may need to view these in person, or pay for a digital copy of a specific page.

 For the deeds indexes and registers held by Archives New Zealand – you need: